Explore Crete by car

 Crete lies just short of 100 miles south of the Greek mainland.
 And while the island is small enough to get to know in a week, renting a car is probably the best way to do that.
 It has more than 600 miles of glorious coastline alone to exercise your wheels, your legs and your camera lens.
 Talking of stretching your legs, Crete is mountainous.
 But these are not any old mountains.
 The caves are said to be where Zeus was born.
 (The big cheese of the Greek Gods if you didn’t study them at school.)

 Crete is an island simply made for exploring; from tiny inlet to expansive gorge.
 Interested?
-Here’s ten places to visit that might whet your appetite further..
+Here’s ten places to see on the island of Crete in Greece that might whet your appetite further….

 1 Heraklion and Knossus